Curriculum – Overview

 St. Anne’s Curriculum Overview – Reception.

-If you would like more information about the curriculum, please contact the office and your request will be forwarded to a member of the S.L.T.
+If you would like more information about the curriculum, please contact the office and your request will be forwarded to a member of our teaching staff.

 Curriculum provision, content and approach